gispatial/TCReactNative/README.md

 - **[MIT license](http://opensource.org/licenses/mit-license.php)**
 - Copyright 2020 © <a href="http://tripcarte.asia/" target="_blank">Tripcarte.Asia</a>

-# About Tripcarte.Asia Dashboard Portal Project
+# About Tripcarte.Asia iOS Project

 At Netquest Solutions Sdn Bhd, our engineers constantly use latest framework, technologies and programming language.
 Keeping up to date with latest framework not only ensures rapid development time, but updated framework technologies are more protected from malwares, security threats and operating system incompatibility.
 For more info, please visit: https://netquestsolutions.com/